Beyoncé bringing ‘Cowboy Carter’ tour to Las Vegas

 Beyonce has made it official — she’s bringing her “Cowboy Carter” tour to Las Vegas.

-Rumors of a Las Vegas show swirled after Beyoncé, who won the Grammy for Album of the Year for the first time also Country Album of the Year, mentioned Las Vegas in a graphic shared on social media to announce the upcoming tour.
-However, when dates for the first set of shows were announced, Las Vegas wasn’t included.
+Rumors of a Las Vegas show surfaced after Beyoncé name-checked Las Vegas in a graphic shared on social media to announce the upcoming tour.
+But when dates for the first set of shows were announced, Las Vegas wasn’t included.

 Live Nation said that “exceptional demand drove the addition of nine more shows” for the tour, which was initially announced with 22 stadium shows.